 Furthermore, legislative change through the Parliament isn’t completely out of the question.
 The opposition can again propose amendments to the Administrative Court Law in the next parliamentary term.
 If the campaign can join forces with other stakeholders opposing the change, especially becoming more inclusive toward Shia MPs, they may be able to gain approval of the amendments, and provide an important check on the ability of the executive to use the revocation of citizenship as a weapon against its political opposition.

-Abdullah Alkhonaini is a Leaders for Democracy Fellow working with the Arab Gulf States Institute in Washington.
+is a Leaders for Democracy Fellow who previously worked with the Arab Gulf States Insititute in Washington.

 Given the complementarity of long-term economic interests between Israel and the United Arab Emirates, and the ties already taking root, relations will likely continue to growth.

 A $7 billion deal with French oil major Total could provide a lifeline for Iraq’s fragile economy.